 Moreover, you can also create several bundles that are priced differently, and make sure that the middle option is more attractive than the others.

 In the example below, we see three bundled gift options from a chocolate store.

 Although the largest bundle looks charming, it costs twice the mid-way option.
 What about the cheapest one?
 It seems a little too plain, and it’s only $10 cheaper than the fancier option.

-While some scholars are certain of its impact on consumer behavior, others claim that the decoy effect loses its impact if the consumers make well-informed decisions.
+While some scholars are certain of decoy pricing’s impact on consumer behavior, others claim that the decoy effect loses its impact if the consumers make well-informed decisions.

-Retail giants like Amazon make use of this strategy, and there is no reason why you shouldn’t do so.
+Retail giants like Amazon make use of this strategy, and there is no reason why you shouldn’t try it too.